Categorically Morita equivalent compact quantum groups: Preliminaries

 A \emph{C$^*$-tensor category} is a C$^*$-category endowed with a unitary bifunctor $\otimes \colon \CC \times \CC \to \CC$, a distinguished object $\un \in \CC$, and natural unitary isomorphisms satisfying certain compatibility conditions.
 Unless said otherwise, we always assume that $\CC$ is \emph{strict}, that is, the above isomorphisms are the identity morphisms, but thanks to a C$^*$-analogue of Mac Lane's coherence theorem this does not lead to loss of generality.
 We also assume that the unit $\un$ is simple.

-A \emph{C$^*$-$2$-category} on a set $I$ of `$0$-cells' is given by a collection of C$^*$-categories $\cC_{st}$ for all $s,t \in I$ together with bilinear unitary bifunctors $\cC_{rs} \times \cC_{st}\to\cC_{rt}$ and unit objects $\un_s\in\cC_{ss}$.
+A \emph{C$^*$-$2$-category} on a set $I$ of `$0$-cells' is given by a collection of C$^*$-categories $\cC_{st}$ for $s,t \in I$ together with bilinear unitary bifunctors $\cC_{rs} \times \cC_{st}\to\cC_{rt}$ and unit objects $\un_s\in\cC_{ss}$.
 The axioms which this structure satisfies are analogous to those of strict C$^*$-tensor categories.
 In other words, the main difference from the latter categories is that the tensor product $X \otimes Y$ is defined not for all objects, but only when $X\in \cC_{rs}$ and $Y\in \cC_{st}$, and then $X \otimes Y\in\cC_{r t}$.
-Again it is possible to consider a non-strict version, \emph{C$^*$-bicategories}, but we do not do this as there is no essential change of generality.
+Again, it is possible to consider a non-strict version, \emph{C$^*$-bicategories}, but we do not do this as there is no essential loss of generality in considering only C$^*$-$2$-categories.

 A \emph{unitary tensor functor}, a \emph{unitary monoidal functor}, or a \emph{C$^*$-tensor functor}, $\CC\to\CC'$ between C$^*$-tensor categories is a pair consisting of a unitary functor $F\colon \CC\to\CC'$, such that $F(\un_\CC)\cong\un_{\CC'}$, and a collection $F_2$ of natural unitary isomorphisms $F(U)\otimes F(V)\to F(U\otimes V)$ such that $F_2(F_2\otimes\iota)=F_2(\iota\otimes F_2)\colon F(U)\otimes F(V)\otimes F(W)\to F(U\otimes V\otimes W)$.
 If $F(\un_\CC)=\un_{\CC'}$, $F(U\otimes V)= F(U)\otimes F(V)$ and $F_2\colon F(U)\otimes F(V)\to F(U)\otimes F(V)$ are the identity morphisms, then we say that we have a strict tensor functor.